-Ivanka Trump Gets Trolled On Instagram For Her latest Fashion Choice
+Ivanka Trump Gets Trolled On Instagram For Her Latest Fashion Choice

 Ivanka Trump is often known for her effortlessly chic style, but one particular sartorial choice she wore Friday is drawing mixed reactions among fans who follow her fashion selections closely.

-Ivanka, who is advisor to her father, President Donald Trump, was in Munich, Germany over the weekend to attend a panel discussion at the 55th Munich Security Conference (MSC).
+Ivanka, who is an advisor to her father, President Donald Trump, was in Munich, Germany over the weekend to attend a panel discussion at the 55th Munich Security Conference (MSC).
 According to Express UK, Ivanka Trump discussed security issues and defense policy while she was at the MSC.

 Criticism of the outfit began soon after the 37-year-old shared snaps of the outfit with her 4.7 million Instagram followers.
 In them, she is wearing a brightly-colored orange and black cocktail designer dress with long sleeves and a hem that ends near her ankles.